ibm-cloud-docs/watsonxdata/data_stream_confluent3presto.md

 ## About this task
 {: #data_stream_confluent3presto_1}

-You can query Confluent Tableflow tables using the {{site.data.keyword.lakehouse_full}} Presto engine by registering Tableflow as a custom data source.
+You can query remote Confluent Tableflow tables using the {{site.data.keyword.lakehouse_full}} Presto engine by registering Tableflow as a custom data source for zero-copy data federation.

    Presto does not support vended-credentials.
 You must use provider-integrated storage (AWS S3, Azure Blob, or Google Cloud Storage) with explicit credentials.
-Confluent Managed Storage is not supported with Presto.
+Confluent managed storage is not supported with Presto.
    {: important}

 ## Before you begin